CLARKYBOI/AWS-Security/README.md

 # 🛡️ AWS-Security
-This portfolio demonstrates hands-on cloud security skills aligned with SOC Analyst / Cloud Security entry-level roles.
-Every project includes build steps, detections, evidence, and outcomes.
+This portfolio will be documentation of my AWS learning and using it as a textbook!

 ## Projects